BTC-Programming/js-katas/README.md

 		If strawberry, alert "Sorry, we're all out of strawberry."
 		Else alert "Sorry, we don't carry [flavor]."
 		Allow selecting another flavor -- don't deprive user of scoops!

+1.5 Challenge

+Instructions

+	This is the same program as before, except we are changing the output Instead of printing out the arrays directly, add commas between the values This is done with the array.join function.
+	Also, comment each line so you can use this code as a study guide.
+	To study, make a version WITHOUT the comments, and then comment it

 NOTE: Unlike most GitHub projects, each branch is a SEPARATE SET OF KATAS.
 Do not initiate merge requests.